 In today’s world, agile methodologies are gaining popularity among IT enterprises.
 These methodologies, including Scrum, have contributed to faster market times, greater flexibility, higher quality products, and customer satisfaction.

-Nowadays, many organisations that have a software house in place are hiring a Scrum Master.
-It´s an important role in a scrum team, so let´s take a look at important responsibilities of a Scrum Master.
+Nowadays, many organizations that have a software house in place are hiring a Scrum Master.
+It´s an important role in a scrum team, so let´s take a look at the important responsibilities of a Scrum Master.

 Scrum Master role and responsibilities

-An effective scrum master deeply understands the work being done by the team and can help the team optimise their delivery flow.
+An effective scrum master deeply understands the work being done by the team and can help the team optimize its delivery flow.

 These are the responsibilities of a Scrum Master: